synpixel/skilift/docs/api/skilift.md

         name: string,
         scope: string?,
         default_data: () -> T
-        migrations: { {step: string, migrate: (old: any) -> any} }
+        migrations: { {step: string, migrate: (old: any) -> any} },
+        schema: ((unknown) -> boolean)?,
+        pull_delay: number?
     }): Session<T>
     ```

 - **Details**

     default_data should always return unique data.
 When returning a table, make sure it's not referenced anywhere else.
+Schema validation through `t` or some other library can be added using the schema property.
+It's possible to manually change the delay between auto-saves / pulls with the pull_delay property.

 ### transaction()